 Dimensions RM security is maintained by assigning access rights for groups and users.
 The administrator may assign default access to a group or user, thereby eliminating the need to assign access to each item that is created in the other tools.
 The default access may be overridden.
-Refer to "Class Definition" on page 125, "Order of Precedence" on page 84, and the RM Explorer chapter in the Serena Dimensions RM Windows Clients User's Guide for information on overriding default access.
+Refer to "Class Definition" on page 129 and "Order of Precedence" on page 88 for information on overriding default access.